 The guard has Perception 2 and no relevant trained skill.
 The higher of their Ability or Skill sets the Risk — Perception 2 wins, so Risk 2 for Angus's roll.

-Angus has Agility 2 and Stealth 2.
+Angus has Agility 3 and Stealth 3.
 Trained, no untrained penalty.
-Skill 2 cancels Risk 2 exactly.
-Pool is 2 Ability dice.
-He rolls, gets a Success, slips past clean.
+Skill 3 cancels Risk 2 with one Skill point left over.
+Pool is 3 Ability dice + 1 Skill die.
+He rolls, gets a Success on a Skill die, slips past clean.

-If the guard had been a trained sentry — Perception 3, Stealth (Patrol) 2 — the higher (Perception 3) would have set the Risk at 3.
-Angus's 2 Skill wouldn't have fully canceled it, and one Risk die would have joined his pool.
+If the guard had been a trained sentry — Perception 4, Stealth 3 — the higher (Perception 4) would have set the Risk at 4.
+Angus's Skill 3 wouldn't have fully canceled it, and one Risk die would have joined his pool.
 The odds get ugly fast.

 When to Use Which